Today’s newsletter covers mental health in Austria, systemic violence in Indonesia, the EU plan against cancer, and more.

 EU Parliament adopts its first plan to fight cancer

 Four billion euros will be allocated at the European Union level to fight cancer and increase prevention.
-Information about a moderate consumption of alcohol will be recommended on bottles of alcohol.
+Information about moderate consumption of alcohol will be recommended on bottles of alcohol.
 But no health warning labels, a victory for the wine industry.
 “The European Parliament saves almost ten thousand years of wine history”, an Italian farmer trade organization said.
 The text still includes that “there is no safe level of alcohol consumption when it comes to cancer prevention”.

 Some more news from the world

-- An Israeli farmer wins the Guinness World Record of the world’s largest strawberry.
+- An Israeli farmer wins the Guinness World Record for the world’s largest strawberry.
 It weighed 289 g (10.19 oz) on February 12, 2021, was 18 cm long, 4 cm thick and 34 cm in circumference.

 - The president of Singapore delayed the execution by hanging of two men sentenced to death.
 Convicted of drug trafficking and incarcerated for 12 years, they are believed to be mentally disabled.
 The United Nations Human Rights Office on Tuesday urged Singapore to halt their executions.
 Similarly, a man believed to be mentally disabled was supposed to be hanged last November but his appeal will be heard in March.
 The last execution in Singapore was in November 2019.